easydiffusion/sdkit/README.md

 # Why?
 The goal is to let you be productive quickly (at your AI art project), so it bundles Stable Diffusion along with commonly-used features (like GFPGAN for face restoration, RealESRGAN for upscaling, k-samplers, support for loading custom VAEs and hypernetworks etc).

-Advanced features include a model-downloader (with a database of commonly used models), support for running in parallel on multiple GPUs, auto-scanning for malicious models etc.
+Advanced features include a model-downloader (with a database of commonly used models), support for running in parallel on multiple GPUs, auto-scanning for malicious models etc. [Full list of features](https://github.com/easydiffusion/sdkit/wiki/Features)

 # Installation
 1. On Windows and Linux only: `pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/cu116`